rblatss/Linux-Wav-Player-Suite/README.md

 Currently, this "suite of programs" is only composed of *Play, Stop* and *Pause*.
 I do not have plans to complete *Plot, ff* and *Rewind* at this time.

 Work in progress:
 - The apps do janky interprocess communication - play writes its PID to a temp file, and stop / pause read the PID from the file.
 I'd like to do something more linux-y.
-I added the [`procps`](https://gitlab.com/procps-ng/procps) repo as a submodule and i'm hoping to find something i can either integrate or steal.
+I added the [`procps`](https://gitlab.com/procps-ng/procps) repo as a submodule looking for some inspiration.
+- GitHub Actions: format + build stages.
+- makefile -> CMake?
+- Valgrind (also see https://invisible-island.net/personal/lint-tools.html for other ideas, static and dynamic analysis tools)
+- Unit tests / integration tests

 ## Setup
 From your Linux environment:
 1. Install [Docker Engine](https://docs.docker.com/engine/install/),
 1. Clone this repository and open a workspace into the root level directory of the cloned repository.

+Then, the Docker environment can be created and used in at least the 2 following ways:
 ### Option 1: Dev Containers

 3. Install the [VSCode Docker extension](https://code.visualstudio.com/docs/containers/overview#_installation),
 1. Install the [VSCode Dev Containers extension](https://code.visualstudio.com/docs/devcontainers/containers#_installation),
 1. Configure Docker for [rootless mode](https://docs.docker.com/engine/security/rootless/)<sup>1</sup>,
-1. Modify the `devcontainers.json` in this repository with the username as it on your host machine,
+1. Modify the `devcontainers.json` in this repository with your username as it is configured for git on your host machine,
 1. Open VSCode commandline options with `ctrl+shift+P`, then choose `Dev Containers: Open Folder in Container...`

-### Setup Option 2: manually
+### Option 2: manually
 3. Build the Docker image:
     ```
     docker buildx build . -t gcc-alsa --build-arg NEWUSER=$(whoami)